borenstein-lab/MUSiCC/README.rst

 Testing the software package
 ============================

-After downloading and installing the software, we recommend testing it by running the following command from the same directory where MUSiCC was installed:
+After downloading and installing the software, we recommend testing it by running the following command:

-``python test_MUSiCC.py``
+``test_MUSiCC.py``

 This will invoke a series of tests.
 A correct output should end with: